mkrull/Mojolicious-Command-generate-bootstrap_app/README.md

 # NAME

-Mojolicious::Command::generate::bootstrap\_app - Generates a basic application with simple DBIC-based authentication featuring Twitter Bootstrap.
+Mojolicious::Command::generate::bootstrap\_app - Generates a basic application with simple DBIC-based authentication featuring Twitter Bootstrap 3.0.3 and jQuery 1.10.2.

 # VERSION

-Version 0.06
+Version 0.07

 # SYNOPSIS

-This command generate an application with a DBIx::Class model and a simple authentication controller.
+This command generates an application with a DBIx::Class model and simple authentication and users controllers.

 To generate an app run: